prof-tallman/codepuzzles/cybersecurity/ngram_analysis/README.md

 4. ***1337 H@cker***: Right now the program uses three separate functions to calculate single letter frequencies, digrams, and trigrams.
 Analyze these three functions and figure out how to write a single function that will calculate the frequency of any length n-gram.
 5. ***BONUS***: Print the output to the console window starting with the most common n-gram and continuing with the top-15 results in decreasing order.
 Do not print anything beyond the top-15 reuslts.

+## AI Restrictions ##
+Students are allowed to use AI LLMs such as ChatGPT to lookup basic features and examples within the programming language.
+For example, somebody might ask AI how to read a text file.
+The AI would most likely respond by explaining how to use functions like `read` (for Python) or `ReadTextFile` for C#.

+However, students are prohibited from giving the AI with any information about the project.
+If the AI guesses the context of the assignment and provides sample code, please try to ignore this information.
+Basically, studnets may use AI as a nice interface to the official documentation but may not use AI to write any of the project.

 ## Constraints ##
 Additional assumptions and constraints are listed below.
 * If the user specifies a file that does not exist, handle the error gracefully by printing a helpful message and then quitting.